 Bowling balls as lawn art.
 I have three.
 Placed there by a neighbor.
 Plus one house using bowling pins!

 Susan Brooks in her studio in the Sawtooth Building.
-It is must-go.
-She paints, makes jewelry, carves small clay figurines, and collects quirky things.
-She lives a life of quirk and art.
+She paints, makes jewelry, carves small clay figurines, and collects quirky things – a life of quirk and art.
 Must go!

 We love us our Buddhist iconography in our yards.
 And no, I am not saying that Buddhism is quirky.
 The iconography is part of the quirky fabric, that’s all.

 A Thanksgiving post on Guanyin in our front yards.
 She is the Bodhisattva of Compassion.
 Her name means “Perceiving the Cries of the World.”
 There are cries of the world today.

 A friend of Quirky Berkeley loosened flyer after flyer from a bulletin board, giving a glimpse of the culture of Berkeley in the 1980s and 1990s.
 It was a crazy idea and took lots of work.
 And boy did it pay off!